agarcian/MongoDBASPNetProviders/README.md

 - Create a Mongo database and get the connection string.
 - Apply to the web.config the following elements:
- - configuration/connectionStrings
+ - `configuration/connectionStrings`
- - configuration/system.web/machinekey
+ - `configuration/system.web/machinekey`
- - configuration/system.web/membership
+ - `configuration/system.web/membership`
- - configuration/system.web/roleManager
+ - `configuration/system.web/roleManager`
- - configuration/system.web/profile  (Here you will use the ProfileCommon)
+ - `configuration/system.web/profile`  (Here you will use the `ProfileCommon` custom class you will create)
-- Define the ProfileCommon object for your needs.
+- Define the `ProfileCommon` object for your needs.

 ### Notes of SafeMode: